Australia will keep its borders closed until 2021.

 19/06/2020

-Minister for Trade, Tourism and Investment Simon Birmingham said in a statement on June 17 that Australia still has no plans to reopen its borders to welcome international tourists until 2021.
+In an announcement on June 17, Minister for Trade, Tourism and Investment Simon Birmingham stated that Australia does not yet have a plan to reopen its borders to international tourists until 2021.

-According to Mr Birmingham, it is likely that people will still be banned from travelling abroad unless they are on a special exemption list.
-However, the government will look to relax entry rules to welcome international students and long-term residents, but they will have to quarantine for 14 days upon arrival.
+According to Mr. Birmingham, it is likely that people will still be banned from traveling abroad, unless they are on a special exemption list.
+However, the government will seek to ease entry rules to welcome international students and long-term residents, but they will have to quarantine for 14 days upon arrival.

-The Australian government has previously talked about plans to create a “safe travel corridor” to New Zealand and other countries that have controlled Covid-19.
-However, Mr. Birmingham said people should not expect too much from this project.
-The head of the Ministry of Tourism said that the Australian government still puts the health of its citizens first.
+Previously, the Australian government had spoken about plans to establish "safe travel corridors" to New Zealand and other countries that have controlled Covid-19.
+However, Mr. Birmingham said people should not have too high hopes for this project.
+The head of the Department of Tourism said the Australian government still prioritizes the health of its citizens.

 Trang thông tin du lịch và phong cách sống Travellive+